$ FREE ADMISSION

 In around 1847, Robert Stanley Barlow was born in Te Awamutu.
 He was baptised by John Morgan in Te Rore, on 9 October 1849, as Robert Stannet[1] Barlow.
 He was known as Tanete, which may have been the Māori version of his middle name.

-When interviewed by the Observer in 1882, Robert said that he grew up in Rangioawhia where his Pākehā father, John Barlow (nicknamed Billy Barlow[2] or “Mr BB” in Annie Shepherd’s diary written at that time) ran a general store.
+When interviewed by the Observer in 1882, Robert said that he grew up in Rangioawhia where his Pākehā father, John Barlow (nicknamed Billy Barlow[2] or “Mr BB” in Ann Shepherd’s journal published in 1890 in the Waikato Times) ran a general store.
 Before that, his father had been a carpenter in Te Rore.
 His mother Makareta was a chieftainess of Ngāti Apakura descent with links to Ngāti Maniapoto.

 Robert was described as “immensely powerful”[3] and of “Herculean proportions and strength”[4].